QIZI/UsefulLibs/README.md

         br.bOpened = true;
     }

-    //we now can go even further, and aslo use renaming of default prefix
+    //we now can go even further and aslo use rename the default prefix

     BOOL8_REDEFINE_PREFIX(//BOOL8_REDEF_PREF, BOOL8_REDEFINE_PREF, BOOL8_REDEF_PREFIX will do the same
         is,//first parameter is name of prefix